 The injury to Smith forced Keon Broxton, the only healthy player on the Orioles bench, into the game as the center fielder while Stevie Wilkerson moved to left.

 Wilkerson was recalled from Triple-A Norfolk earlier in the day after right fielder DJ Stewart went on the 10-day injured list.
-Stewart sprained his right ankle after getting tangled with Hanser Alberto as they pursued a foul pop in the sixth inning of a 2-1 loss Wednesday.
+Stewart sprained his right ankle after getting tangled with Hanser Alberto as they pursued a foul pop in the sixth inning of the 2-1 loss.

 Isiah Kiner-Falefa scored the tiebreaking run from first when DeShields' rolling single to right skipped past Davis' glove in the fifth.
-DeShields ended up on third even though the ball didn't get that far past Davis and scored what ended up being the decisive run on Danny Santana's sacrifice fly.
+DeShields ended up on third and scored what ended up being the decisive run on Danny Santana's sacrifice fly.

 Ariel Jurado (3-2) gave up eight hits and three runs in six innings with six strikeouts.
 Jesse Chavez extended the longest active scoreless streak in the majors to 20 2/3 innings with a perfect seventh, and Chris Martin struck out the side in the eighth.

-Shawn Kelley, a night after allowing a tying homer in the ninth, pitched around a walk for his seventh save as the Rangers improved to 6-0 in rubber games at home and matched their season best at four games over .500 (32-28).
+Shawn Kelley, a night after allowing a tying homer in the ninth inning, pitched around a walk for his seventh save as the Rangers improved to 6-0 in rubber games at home and matched their season best at four games over .500 (32-28).

 David Hess (1-8) gave up his major league-leading 20th home run, a tying solo shot by Hunter Pence , his 12th, in the second inning.
 The right-hander set a career worst with his eighth consecutive loss, after losing seven straight as a rookie last year.
 Hess' career record dropped to 4-18 after he allowed eight hits and four runs — three earned — in six innings.